- What is AgSTAR?

 Industry Provider List - A list of vendors and service providers is available to assist with project development.
 It summarizes each company's experience with anaerobic digestion and gas recovery from livestock manure.

 The information in the directory is provided by the listed organizations.
 AgSTAR neither guarantees the accuracy of the information nor endorses any of the listed organizations.
-The directory is updated four to six times a year.

 Funding On-Farm Biogas Recovery Systems: A Guide to Federal and State Resources - This web page provides information about programs and strategies, such as low-interest loans, grants, and tax incentives, that can help parties interested in implementing anaerobic digestion technology overcome financial barriers to project development.